laminas/laminas-validator/docs/book/validators/greater-than.md

 # GreaterThan Validator

-`Zend\Validator\GreaterThan` allows you to validate if a given value is greater than a minimum border value.
+`Laminas\Validator\GreaterThan` allows you to validate if a given value is greater than a minimum border value.

 > ### Only supports numbers
 >
-> `Zend\Validator\GreaterThan` supports only the validation of numbers.
+> `Laminas\Validator\GreaterThan` supports only the validation of numbers.
 Strings
 > or dates can not be validated with this validator.

 ## Supported options

-The following options are supported for `Zend\Validator\GreaterThan`:
+The following options are supported for `Laminas\Validator\GreaterThan`:

 - `inclusive`: Defines if the validation is inclusive of the minimum value, or exclusive.
 It defaults to `false`.